-When we differentiate between several training forms, see equation (3A'), we find that formal external courses have a positive significant impact on productivity, see Table 5 for the lagged productivity effects in 1998 and 1999.
-While the productivity impact of external training in the first half of 1997 increases from 1998 to 1999, the impact of formal internal courses has a positive impact on productivity in 1998 only, while there is no effect in 1999.
+When we differentiate between several dimensions of training, we find that formal external courses have a positive significant impact on productivity, see columns 2 and 6 in Table 3 for the lagged productivity effects in 1998 and 1999.
+While the productivity impact of external training in the first half of 1997 increases from 1998 to 1999, the impact of formal internal courses has a positive impact on productivity in 1997 (not shown here) and 1998 only, while there is no effect in 1999.
 Training on the job has a persistent negative effect on productivity.
 Training circles only create a positive productivity impact with a lag of more than one year.

-In order to correct for selectivity bias in these regressions, the selection correction term on basis of the selection estimates in Table 2 are added in the estimation of equation (3A'') in Table 5.
-The selection correction term is negative for (3A'') and the corrected impact of all continuous training forms on productivity increases accordingly (except for quality circles).
-The same is observed when the predicted training intensities are used instead of the observed training intensities.
-The productivity impact increases considerably for both years.
-We learn from this exercise that firms have a higher inclination to train in times of a productivity disadvantage.
-Not taking selectivity into account underestimates the productivity effects of training, accordingly.
-While the estimated productivity impact of training increases after selection correction, the impact of the other explanatory variables on productivity is virtually unchanged.
-This pattern of an increased productivity estimate after selectivity control was also found in Bartel (1994) and Dearden, Reed and Van Reenen (2000) for the UK and USA.
+In order to correct for selectivity bias in these regressions, the selection correction terms on basis of the selection estimates in Table 1 are added in the estimation of equation (3') in Tables 2 and 3 (see columns 4 and 8 respectively).
+The selection correction term is negative and the corrected impact of training on productivity increases accordingly.2 Therefore, firms have a higher inclination to train when they have a productivity disadvantage.
+Not taking selectivity into account underestimates the productivity effects of training.
+While the estimated productivity impact of training intensity increases after selection correction, the other explanatory variables are virtually unchanged.
+The same applies for the alternative regressions differentiating between several training forms.
+The pattern of an increased productivity estimate after selectivity control was also found in Bartel (1994) and Dearden, Reed and Van Reenen (2000) for the UK and USA.
 Bellmann and Büchel (2001) find on the other hand that after controlling for selectivity, the measured contemporaneous productivity impact of training intensity decreases and loses significance.
-The selection correction term in their regression is negative and insignificant, however.4 Our result can be interpreted in different ways.
+The selection correction term in their regression is negative and insignificant, however.3 Our result can be interpreted in different ways.
 Probably firms train in slack periods, i.e. when it is cheap to engage employees with other tasks than production or they train in order to catch up with the productivity level of their competitors.

-3 The capital intensity is low in comparison to other production function estimations.
-This is probably caused by the use of a proxy for capital because we lack direct information on capital.
+1 The capital intensity is low in comparison to other production function regressions.
+This probably is caused by the use of replacement investments as proxy for capital and the measurement errors this entails.
+In comparable estimations using the same indicator, capital intensity was in the same category (Möller, 2000).